accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 1. Check that the application allows two-way voice communication.
 1. If it does, check that there is a real-time text function (it may sometimes be necessary to activate a dedicated parameter in the application to enable real-time text).
-1. If not, check whether the application can connect to a terminal with real-time text functionality (this may be difficult to assess without a real-time communication terminal or if the network used by the terminal does not support real-time text protocols.
-A first step may be to search the documentation or ask the application publisher directly)
 1. If this is the case, the criterion is validated.

 If the information cannot be found in the interface or its documentation, and the editor of the application is unable to answer about this technical characteristic, the criterion will be considered non-compliant.